 The Dubai International Airport is a major landmark in the city, which has been connecting the UAE to the rest of the world, since 1960.
-Till date, the airport has welcomed over 89.1 million passengers making it one of the world’s leading international airports.
+To date, one of the most popular airports in the UAE has welcomed over 89.1 million passengers making it one of the world’s leading international airports.
 If you plan to travel via the DXB airport soon, here’s a quick guide on what you can expect when you land and the things you should keep in mind when flying out of this airport.

 Accessing the Dubai Airport